 In other words, if we are to have free will, then we must all suffer the consequences.
-Otherwise, we would only be programmed robots – not a good alternative at all.
-The bottom line is there is not a lot that can be altered there by God either.
+Otherwise, we would only be programmed robots.
+Not a good alternative at all!

 3.4 Drawbacks of everyday miracles

-And what of miracles that might alleviate our suffering?
+And what of miracles that might overcome our suffering?
 They still happen, don’t they?
 If we have faith, then surely … ?
-Although I do attest to the occurrence of miracles – that is the occasional overriding of the laws of cause and effect by God, at our request – they will always be rare in the ‘scheme of things’.
+Although, in fact, I do know that ‘miracles‘ still happen – that is the occasional overriding of the laws of cause and effect by God, at our request – they will always be rare in the ‘scheme of things’.

 4. GOD’S ROLE IN SUFFERING AND EVIL

-So, what of human suffering?
-I have experienced sufficient physical pain (as a cancer survivor) and emotional pain (loss of a son) in my life to understand the concepts of this article.
-Through my own experiences I recognise that suffering and life are intertwined with each other.
+So, what of God’s role in human suffering?
+I have experienced enough physical pain (as a cancer survivor) and emotional pain (loss of a son) in my life to understand the concepts of this article.
+Through my own experiences I recognise that suffering and life are ‘intertwined’ with each other.
 I do not blame God for that pain in my life.

 4.1 The one true constant in our lives